sextoy101/visual-flesh/README.md

  * Thrusting animation
  * Supports metric and imperial units

 Designed to display the features of male sex toys like Fleshlight (Fleshjack).
-Actively used on official [Male Sex Toys CO](https://malesextoys.co) website.
+Actively used on official [Techy Sex](https://techysex.com) website.